alkalir/DPR-Characterization/README.md

 - access the folder DPR_Injector
 - follow the README

+Inside the DPR_Injector folder, there is also a comparison between a DPR with originali pBSs and generated pBSs, showing a maximum relative error less than 0.5%.

 ## Characterization Results
 The folder contains the characterization results for the ZU9EG SoC target (Xilinx Zynq Ultrascale+).
 Tests have been performed using a Xilinx ZCU102 Development Board.